timothyroch/numerical_leitner_system/README.md

     - Open the app and go to the "Flashcards" section.
     - Add a new flashcard with a question and answer.

+2. **Study Sessions:**
+    - Start a study session, and the app will show cards from the appropriate box.
+    - Answer each question to the best of your ability.

 3. **Card Movement Rules:**
     - If you answer correctly: The card moves to the next box.